What Do Lodging Manager Do?

 - Rooms Director

-In the United States, there were 47,800 jobs for Lodging Manager in 2016.
+In 2016, there was an estimated number of 47,800 jobs in the United States for Lodging Manager.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
-Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.
+There will be an estimated 5,000 positions for Lodging Manager per year.

 The states with the most job growth for Lodging Manager are Idaho, Utah, and Vermont.
 Watch out if you plan on working in Nebraska, Missouri, or Maine.
 These states have the worst job growth for this type of profession.